 You may have the opportunity to learn many useful survivalist skills such as building fires to cook with, and learning of the sustainable food products on the island.
 We also use sustainable building supplies such as using wood or plants from the beach to make fences and other structures

-Workawayers can Learn about a very unique culture all its own.
+Workawayers can also earn about a very unique island culture all its own.
 The island consists of about 25 locals and traditionally their main source of income was from poaching the turtles.
 But we are making a difference by offering alternative sustainable incomes for the locals.
 We employ them, and work along side them in construction projects or pay them to bring firewood and with property maintenance.
 We also purchase coconuts from them to make coconut oil.

 Making and selling the coconut oil offers a sustainable income for Gaby and workawayers can learn about the benefits of coco oil and help make coconut products such as oil. soap, lip balm, and items with the coconut shell such as jewelry, bowls, masateras etc.